daos-stack/daos/docs/admin/administration.md

 To add a new server to an existing DAOS system, one should install:

-- the relevant certificates
+- A copy of the relevant certificates from an existing server.
+All servers must share the same set of certificate in order to provide services.
-- the server yaml file pointing to the access points of the running DAOS system
+- A copy of the server yaml file from an existing server (DAOS server configurations should be homegenous) -- the `mgmt_svc_replicas` entry is used by the new server in order to know which servers will handle its SystemJoin request.

 The daos\_control.yml file should also be updated to include the new DAOS server.

-Then starts the daos\_server via systemd and format the new server via dmg as follows:
+Then start the daos\_server via systemd and format the new server via dmg as follows:

 ```